 Checkout men are nuts podcast.

-Thankfully for me, science took the shame associated with my weight and made it seem like it was fixable; fortunately, it is indeed something one can fix.
+Thankfully for me, science took the shame associated with my weight and made it seem like it was fixable, Fortunately, it is indeed something one can fix.
 In my mind, I began to see that getting into shape was merely the treatment plan.

 Like what you are reading?
 Try Hang in, there is hope.

 With the majority of the shame out of the way, I was free to tackle my generalized anxiety disorder head on.
 I was motivated by this notion that I had a medical problem, not a social one.
-With that, I set out to improve my health not lose to weight.
-Looking at it as “improving my health rather than “losing weight” alleviated all the stress and social pressures that come with self-improvement.
+With that, I set out to improve my health, not to lose weight.
+Looking at it as “improving my health” rather than “losing weight” alleviated all the stress and social pressures that come with self-improvement.

 So, was my weight all my fault?
-I think my answer to this question is a yes and a no. I am a firm believer that self-improvement is ultimately our responsibility.
+I think my answer to this question is a “yes” and a “no.” I am a firm believer that self-improvement is ultimately our responsibility.
 However, science tells us that the Western diet is full of addictive properties.
 Substances like sugar are but one of many.
-Some studies indicate that sugar is more addictive than cocaine; an illegal street drug.
+Some studies indicate that sugar is more addictive than cocaine, an illegal street drug.

 Thanks for stopping by.
 My goal is to help as many people as I can through my blog and other projects.
 Your donation would be wonderful as it would help me continue to help others.
 Thank you — Jonathan.
 (About Me).